 If you are a business owner and unsure how to contest an online review, you are not alone.
 Federal law provides broad immunity to websites that allow the posting of online reviews, as long as the website itself does not create or alter the content of the reviewers' posts.
+This Office recently requested that the United States Congress overturn such immunity so that website operators can be held to the same standards as others.
+Unfortunately, this immunity remains in place.

 If you are concerned about online reviews of your business or want to contest an online review you believe is inaccurate or meant for another business, there are several steps you can take: